Need a new job in social media? These tips can help you set your best foot forward on the job hunt.

 Although Glassdoor is most well known for company reviews, the site also has an impressive job listing section.
 And as you might guess, each job listing features the overall review average of the hiring company.

-What better way to know if you should swipe left or right on a particular job listing?
+What better way to know if you should swipe left or right on a particular job listing under social media jobs?

 Glassdoor also allows you to set job alerts for your specific requirements.
 Say you want a social media manager position with a salary of between $45-80K within a 10-mile radius of your home … Easily set up such an alert by using the appropriate filters shown in the image above and clicking or tapping on “Create Job Alert.”

 Tech Ladies is a HUGE community of more than 50,000 people that features a supportive online community, job board, success stories, and advice for job seekers and job changers.
 Membership is free.

 Also, you can sign up for a constantly updated job-listing newsletter that actually does more than just list jobs.
 It also gives a tip and a success story as well to keep you encouraged in your job hunt.

 It’s official.
 Google can give you just about anything … including jobs for social media management.